 To summarize the advice I’ve offered in this cooking guide:

-- If your cooking time is severely limited, consider purchasing an Instant Pot and a vegan Instant Pot cookbook.
+- If your cooking time is limited, consider purchasing an Instant Pot and a vegan Instant Pot cookbook.

 - Keep your pantry well-stocked with imperishable items like pasta, rice, nuts, spices, and some flavorful oils.
 A half-empty pantry means far fewer cooking options.

 Above all, have confidence and always be open to trying new ideas.
 Just a little practice can enable you to reliably prepare delicious vegan meals on the cheap.
-And it’s great to know that, when you do your own cooking, you’ll never have to worry if some milk or chicken stock found its way into your food.
+And it’s great to know that, when you do your own cooking, you’ll never have to worry whether some milk or chicken stock found its way into your food.

 Cooking might be the easiest life-changing skill you’ll ever learn.
 With just a little practice and exploration, you’ll be on your way to becoming an accomplished vegan cook.